tomdev2008/redis-bigtable/README.md

 ### Building the uber-jar

+(EDIT: I'm working on getting the code stable enough to submit to Maven Central - 1/13/14)

 I don't have a private nexus instance to host the jar/pom file.
 So at the moment, you'll have to build the uber-jar.

 From the root directory, run `mvn clean install`.
 It is HIGHLY recommened you do not use the `-DskipTests` flag.
 Tests located in `src/test/java` validate your connection to redis.